PalakRana09/PEP-classees-work/README.md

-## 💼 Daily Work Progress - July Training Log
+## 💼 Daily Work Progress - PEP Training Log
 Welcome to my daily progress log!
 This repository contains the files and notes from my ongoing training program.
 The work is organized week-wise and focuses on hands-on practice with Python, web development, and programming problem-solving using LeetCode and HackerRank.

 📅 Weekly Breakdown